Obedient Plant, False Dragonhead

 On August 11 the Obedient Plant is blooming up a storm while the Rudbeckia is begging to fade.
 Some of the upper leaves of the Obedient Plant turn brown and I am not sure why.
 It almost appears they were burned.
 I don’t water this bed that often and I rarely get the leaves wet when I do (especially on top).

-The winter of 2018-2019 wasn’t near as cold as last year.
+The winter of 2018-2019 wasn’t near as cold as the previous year.
 We had a lot more snow but it never lasted long.
 I went to check to see what perennials were coming up on March 7 and the Physostegia virginiana were all alive and well.
 I wonder how many will be under the leaves when I remove them?

 I removed the leaves covering the Obedient Plant on April 24 and saw how much they had spread.
 A few of the plants in the right side of the photo are Rudbeckia fulgida var. sullivantii ‘Goldsturm’.
 I think the Rudbeckia has been here longer, and remember there was just one Obedient Plant to start with in 2017.